Mehni/PickUpAndHaul/README.md

 ## Limitations
 - Only player-owned humanlikes can use their inventory to haul.
 Rule of thumb: If you can order it to equip a gun or wear a pair of pants, it'll use their inventory to haul for you.
 No guests, animals pretending to be robots, dogs, prisoners, or whatever else.
 To modders: Inherit from BasePawn WITHOUT including your own, and we're good.

-- There's a bug in Simple Sidearms where they can't drop chunks.
-If you have Simple Sidearms, pawns won't stuff chunks in their inventory on their own accord.
-If they get told to pick it up, they still will.
-I can't fix bugs in other peoples mods.

 - The unloading isn't 100% perfect, but it's pretty darn close.

 ## Compatibility notes:
 Works in unison with AllowTool's Haul Urgently designation.

-Works well with Simple Sidearms, with the chunk limitation.

 Fully Combat Extended compatible.
 Backpacks, bulk, mass - it all works.

+Works well with Simple Sidearms, because thanks to open source I CAN fix bugs in other peoples mods.

 ## Future plans:
 - Many more refinements.